rsksmart/devportal-1.0/guides/rif-relay/integrate.md

   * **gasPrice**: The gas price that will be used to relay the transaction.
   * **callVerifier**: The deploy verifier address to validate the correctness of the transaction.
-  * **callForwarder**: The smart wallet factory addrss that is going to perform the deployment.
+  * **callForwarder**: The smart wallet factory address that is going to perform the deployment.
   * **feesReceiver**: The address from the worker or collector contract that is going to receive fees.

 #### Metadata